eloydotco/eloy.co/README.md

 # README

-This is my personal website, hosted at eloy.co and built with Astro & Tailwind.
+This is my personal website, hosted at eloy.co and built with Astro.

 ## WIP